Woman was humiliated when American Airlines made her wrap a blanket over her summer outfit, lawyer says

 American Airlines has apologized to a woman who says she was humiliated after being told she couldn't fly unless she covered up her romper.

-Latisha "Tisha" Rowe said she and her son were boarding a flight from Kingston, Jamaica, to Miami, Florida, on June 30 when an airline employee asked them to step off the plane to talk, her attorney, Geoffrey Berg, told CNN.
+Latisha "Tisha" Rowe said she and her son were boarding a flight from Kingston, Jamaica, to Miami on June 30 when flight attendants asked them to step off the plane to talk, she told CNN's Brooke Baldwin on Thursday.

-Rowe was told that she would not be allowed to fly unless she covered herself, Berg said.
-Her thighs and arms were exposed in the strapless romper.
+Rowe said a female flight attendant asked her several times whether she had a jacket, and when she asked why, the woman told her that "you are not getting on the plane dressed like that."

+Rowe was wearing a strapless romper, so her legs, shoulders and arms were visible, but she said that nothing inappropriate was exposed.

-Rowe tweeted about her experience and shared a picture of the outfit she was wearing.
+She tweeted about her experience with a picture of the outfit she was wearing.

 "My shorts covered EVERYTHING but apparently was too distracting to enter the plane," she said in a separate tweet.